Sci-Fi Films of the ’60s

 |Mona||the Wooley Monkey|

-The trailer proclaims that the film is “scientifically accurate”, “just one step ahead of reality”.
+The trailer proclaims that the movie is “scientifically accurate”, “just one step ahead of reality”.

 Vehicles: space probe to Mars.
 Landing craft looks rather too much like a Gemini capsule—doesn’t last long.
 Alien mining ships, look pretty unworldly.
 Shaped rather like the body of the 1953 War of the Worlds Martian ships.